The-Academic-Observatory/observatory-platform/docs/tutorials/workflow/step_by_step.md

  will continue to look for a variable in the remaining places.

 ## 3. Creating a BigQuery schema file
-BigQuery database schema json files are put in `observatory-dags/dags/database/schema`.
+BigQuery database schema json files are stored in `my-dag/my_dags/database/schema`.
-They follow the scheme: `<table_name>_YYYY-MM-DD.json`.
+They follow the format: `<table_name>_YYYY-MM-DD.json`.
-To provide an additional custom version as well as the date, the files should follow the scheme:
+An additional custom version can be provided together with the date, in this case the files should follow the format:
  `<table_name>_<customversion>_YYYY-MM-DD.json`.

 The BigQuery table loading utility functions in the Observatory Platform will try to find the correct schema to use